linsnotes/linsnotes.github.io/_posts/2025/2025-04-17-sending-email-from-raspberry-pi-using-msmtp-with-gmail-oauth2.md

 ### **Usage:**
 From within the `msmtp` directory:
-1. Run `./authorize.py` once to authorize and generate your credentials.
+a.
+Run `./authorize.py` once to authorize and generate your credentials.
-2. Then run `./get_token.py` to print a valid access token for `msmtp` to use.
+b.
+Then run `./get_token.py` to print a valid access token for `msmtp` to use.

 ### a.
 Run the Authorization Script